Joint Pain & Scleroderma: Complications and Treatments

 Treatments for Joint Pain and Complications in Scleroderma

-Aspirin or other nonsteroidal, anti-inflammatory prescriptions can help with muscle pain and stiffness.
+Aspirin or other nonsteroidal, anti-inflammatory prescriptions can help scleroderma joint pain, muscle pain, and stiffness.
 Simple hand and face exercises may ease specific symptoms and gentle cardiovascular exercise that focuses on your entire body (walking, swimming, yoga) can also help.